Skip to main content

 Both parents are required to contribute to child support.
 If the paternity of the father is not established, then the court may order a paternity test.
 In most cases, the parent who does not have physical custody will end up paying child support.

-The child support amount a co-parent has to pay is calculated using the child support guidelines.
-The guideline looks at different factors, including the financial status of the parents and the financial needs of the child.
-FindLaw's child support page has ample resources on how child support is calculated.
+The child support amount a co-parent must pay is calculated using the child support guidelines.
+The guidelines look at different factors, including the financial status of the parents and the financial needs of the child.
+FindLaw's child support page has ample resources on how to calculate child support.

 Additional Resources